MartinBraas/emailclient/README.md

 `python main.py`

 ## Usage
-The Skrumpem Email Client allows users to acces their inboxes from popular email service providers such as Gmail or Outlook. (see [Usage Issues](#usage-issues))
+The Skrumpem Email Client allows users to acces their inboxes from popular email service providers such as Gmail or Outlook (see [Usage Issues](#usage-issues) for more info).

 To get started with using the email client, enter your email address and password in the login-window after launching the application.
 After establishing a connection with the associated SMTP-server, the inbox-window will pop up and you will be able to use the full functionality of Skrumpen Email Client.